warappa/OpenTransSharp/README.md

 * BMEcat® is about **product catalogs**
 * openTRANS® is about **ordering products** (optionally from BMEcat® catalogs)

-For more information about openTRANS® and BMEcat® see here:
+For more information about openTRANS® and BMEcat® see below.

 ##### Official Information